purplepilbert/purplepilbert/README.md

   <br>
   <br>
   hi i am fillian or purple or victim or chosen<br>
+  pls follow me i look like a noob<br>
   <img src=https://files.catbox.moe/55bps7.png width="300" height="500"> <br>
   easily exhausted if i get tired please dont be mad! ૮◞ ‸ ◟ა <br>
   fatigued a lot of the time b patient with me pls